prachi-kCoder/Micro-Soft-Prep/Binary-Search.md

 ` if ROWWISE + COLWISE SORTED but not in order` -https://leetcode.com/problems/search-a-2d-matrix-ii/description/
 - JUST SIMPLE STAIRCASE METHOD from `top left to btm right` !
+- bSearch over values & Apply staircase to get Kvalues on left of midVal :https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/description/

 ` if only rowwise sorted`
 - Binary search over values but staircase won't work here ,so individually perform binary search over rows {as only those are sorted}